+IPL:

-IPL: IPL (also known as Flashlamp, photorejuvenation, and photofacial procedures) stands for intense pulsed light.
+PL (also known as Flashlamp, photorejuvenation, and photofacial procedures) stands for intense pulsed light.
 IPL is not a type of laser, but a light-based treatment often referred to as a cosmetic laser treatment because they both treat similar skin conditions in similar ways.
-IPL uses short bursts of high intensity light from specific flash lamps to selectively destroy pigment cells, capillaries, and hair roots on your skin.
+IPL uses short bursts of high-intensity light from specific flash lamps to selectively destroy pigment cells, capillaries, and hair roots on your skin.
 Therefore, IPL is used to treat pigmentation, vascular lesions, rosacea, hair removal, and photorejuvenation.
 IPL is better for people who have light, pale skin.
-Though post-treatment side effects resemble a sunburn, some people actually experience skin blisters company called Solta.
+Though post-treatment side effects resemble a sunburn, some people actually experience skin blisters

+Fraxel:

+Fraxel is a family of three cosmetic lasers made by a company called Solta.
 All three lasers in the Fraxel family use fractional photothermolysis to treat certain skin conditions.
 There are two non-ablative Fraxel lasers and one ablative Fraxel laser.
-The two non-ablative lasers are Fraxel re:fine (used for skin rejuvenation and minimizing fine facial lines) and Fraxel re:store (used for skin resurfacing, treating photodamage, and reducing the appearance of acne scars).
-The ablative laser is Fraxel re:pair, which uses a CO2 laser to treat skin pigmentation and deeper facial wrinkles.
+The two non-ablative lasers are Fraxel refine (used for skin rejuvenation and minimizing fine facial lines) and Fraxel restores (used for skin resurfacing, treating photodamage, and reducing the appearance of acne scars).
+The ablative laser is Fraxel repair, which uses a CO2 laser to treat skin pigmentation and deeper facial wrinkles.
 Fraxel was one of the first fractionated lasers on the market.